 - Develop Environment education material

 - Strengthen stakeholder participation

 1. Unregulated forest product exploitation led to depletion of forest resources:

 Phobjikha is listed as one of the six conservation areas in Bhutan biodiversity action plan, however currently none of the legislation distinguishes between conservation areas and multiple use forest areas.
 It is also not clear that conservation areas should be under protected area system or not.
-At present these conservation areas are treated as multiple use areas therefore Phobjikha valley is still applies rules and regulations as other multiple use forest area in the country.
-Both the people living in the valley and the people living in other area of Wandue district are allowed to exploit forest products in the valley area.
+At present these conservation areas are treated as multiple use areas, therefore Phobjikha valley is still applies rules and regulations as other multiple use forest area in the country.
+Both the people living in the valley and the people living in other area of Wangdue district are allowed to exploit forest products in the valley area.
 Along with poor management, high demand of forest products has led to rapid depletion of forest area around the valley.